iAbhishek91/learn-docker-kubernetes/kubernetes/CKS/07d-AppArmour.md

 ### Examples of Apparmor profiles

 <details>
-<summary>Example, note these profile files are not created manually</summary>
+<summary>Example, note these profile files are not created manually, they are created using app-armor tool</summary>

 Rule 1: deny write to entire fs